 Customers who search for business services are more likely to click on the top results.
 Therefore, it is important your business ranks among the top pages.
 But how do you climb the search results ladder?
 SEM and SEO both offer ways to rise in the rankings, but SEM mainly uses targeted paid search methods—such as Pay-Per Click (PPC) advertising—whereas SEO in itself is not a paid strategy, and involves optimizing web content to build organic traffic.

 Here’s an overview of some of the most-used Search Engine Marketing tools.

 Google Ads: The amount advertisers pay per click on their ads can vary from one search engine to the other.
 Google Ads—formerly AdWords—is one of the most popular SEM platforms.
 Advertisers bid on keywords so their ads can appear on Google’s search results page.
 The cost of each click depends on an advertiser’s bid and the quality score of the advertisement.
 Google uses sophisticated algorithms to rank ads on in its search results pages.
 Therefore, advertisers need to ensure:

-- They use graphics and data that are important for their users.
+- Use graphics and data that are important for their users.

-- They bid above the average amount for higher ranking.
+- To bid above the average amount for higher ranking.

 Website managers use SEM to invest in online ads to market their website on SERPs.
 These paid ads can appear on SERPs or other relevant websites.
 There are different types of advertising you can use online, including:

 You can implement PPC, CPC and CPM into two main ad formats—Search Ads and Display Ads.
 The main difference is where these ads show up on the web.
 Here’s a breakdown: